 Conduct Process and Procedures

-Student Housing Services expects residents to maintain standards of personal conduct that are in harmony with the University's educational goals, to observe national, state, and local laws, and to respect the rights, privileges, and property of others.
+Student Housing Services (SHS) expects residents to maintain standards of personal conduct that are in harmony with the University's educational goals, to observe national, state, and local laws, and to respect the rights, privileges, and property of others.
 We foster communities that value personal responsibility, respect, and civility.
-The housing conduct system exists to ensure education, consultation, and support to our communities regarding due process protections and responding to alleged violations of the University and/or Student Housing Services policies.
-With an emphasis on restorative justice, our system also ensures that our residents, communities, and staff are treated equitably, fairly, and efficiently.
+The housing conduct system supports the maintenance of appropriate behavioral standards and addresses alleged violations of the Student Housing Services policies.
+With an emphasis on restorative justice, our system promotes a healthy community in which our residents and staff are treated equitably, fairly, and efficiently.

 Specific goals of the Student Housing Services conduct system include:

 - Educate our residents on their rights and responsibilities

 - Hold meetings with residents involved in incidents